 “No, that’s not it.”
 She turned to face him, when suddenly Travis appeared from nowhere.

-“Hey honey,” he purred, stepping in front of her, between her and Bruce.
+“Hey honey,” he purred, stepped in front of her and placed himself between her and Bruce.
 “Who is your friend?”

 “Bruce, and you must be the husband.”